-Of the ten health regions that participated in this review, five reported no service delivery issues, two reported minor issues, two reported moderate service delivery issues and one reported significant issues pertaining to recruitment and retention.
-Those regions that report moderate service delivery issues state that they provide basic services such as assessments and treatment while wait lists for some services are reported.
+Of the ten health regions that participated in this review, seven reported no service delivery issues, and three regions reported minor service delivery issues pertaining to recruitment and retention.
+Those regions with minor service delivery issues report wait lists for some services.

 Regions have reported that service delivery is impacted by insufficient budgeted positions to meet the demand.
-They also report that vacant positions effects service delivery.